 Looking to promote a business?
 Land a job?
 Inspire followers?
 Gain visibility for yourself or your organization?
 The one attribute you need in all of these situations is excellent communication skills.
 Frequently, this means proficiency in public speaking.

 It should also mean enjoying yourself more when you speak and gaining a world of confidence.
+We are theater practitioners who coach and train professionals in performance skills for improved communication.
+And we'd like to share some hands-on skills and practices with you!

 The Good News About Improved Public Speaking